MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 Power Automate provides the ability to create and enforce DLP policies that classify desktop flows modules (or individual module actions) as **business**, **non-business**, or **blocked** categories.
 This categorization prevents makers from combining modules and actions from different categories into a desktop flow, or between a cloud flow and the desktop flows it uses.

 >[!IMPORTANT]
 >Data loss prevention for desktop flows is available for versions of Power Automate Desktop 2.14.173.21294 or newer.
-If you are using an older version, uninstall and update to the latest version.
+If you are using an earlier version, uninstall and update to the current version.

 ### Availability

-Data loss prevention (DLP) for desktop flows is now available to all customers in Public Preview at no cost.
+Data loss prevention (DLP) for desktop flows is now available in public preview to all customers at no cost.
 Administrators can configure their DLP policies and enforce them on desktop flows with PowerShell.

 >[!WARNING]
->- Your administrators can also classify the new desktop flow modules in their DLP policies directly in the Power Platform admin center, but they must opt-in by creating a support ticket.
+>- Your administrators can also classify the new desktop flow modules in their DLP policies directly in the Power Platform admin center, but they must opt in by creating a support ticket.
 >- Your tenant might already have access to the new desktop flow modules in the DLP experience.

 ### PowerShell support